JakeHeald/JakeHeald.github.io/_posts/2017-1-23-First-Week.md

 ---

 ### What did you do this past week?
-     For starters, this past week I reconditioned my body to get on a regular sleeping pattern for this semester.
-But
+For starters, I looked at all my classes syllabuses to see if I would have any exam conflicts and thankfully seems that I will not have to worry about that issue this semester.
 ### What's in your way?

 ### What will you do next week?